 English Literature (BA)

-English Literature at Cardiff has an international reputation and with no compulsory modules there is a great deal of choice.
+English Literature at Cardiff has an international reputation, with a far-ranging choice of modules.

 English Literature at Cardiff has long enjoyed an international reputation for its teaching and research.
 But more than this: we pride ourselves on nurturing a friendly, personalised and supportive environment for our students.
 We aim for the best and for success in all we do.